Hatfield College, Durham: Hatfield College Boat Club

 Hatfield College Boat Club (HCBC) is the boat club of Hatfield College at Durham University.
 The club was started in 1846, shortly after the founding of the college, making it one of the oldest student clubs in Durham.
 There is a Novice Development programme for absolute beginners.
 It also trains coxes and has a dedicated Coxes Captain.

+The club competes in head races and regattas across the country, including the Head of the River Race, Henley Royal Regatta, Durham Regatta, as well as inter-collegiate competitions run by Durham College Rowing.

 The current college boathouse was completed in Epiphany term of 1881, with the previous structure having to be rebuilt and re-sited at the cost of £250 – club members believing it to be 'inconveniently small' and very exposed to flood damage.
 Up until 2001 Hatfield shared its boat club with rowers from Trevelyan College.
 Tension over space, resulting from Hatfield's desire to purchase additional boats, saw the termination of this arrangement, with Trevelyan later electing to store its boats with the local owner of a private boathouse.

 In 2016, the boathouse was one of several to fall victim to racist graffiti and had a swastika and SS symbol splashed on the doors.
 Major maintenance was carried out in 2019: the roof was reinforced and the doors sanded and repainted.

 Notable former members of the club include Alice Freeman, Louisa Reeve, Angus Groom, and Simon Barr.

+The boat club's alumni society, The White Lion Club, connects current students with alumni at key events throughout the year such as the Head of the River Race, Durham Regatta and the annual Christmas dinner.

+HCBC is a registered Boat Club through British Rowing, with Boat Code "HAT" and is a member organisation of Durham College Rowing.